drzh/drzh.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a computational biologist with background in bioinformatics.
+I am currently a computational biologist at [UT Southwestern Medical Center](https://www.utsouthwestern.edu/).
 My recent research strives to understand the genetic mechanisms of cancer and other human diseases using large-scale data.
+My interests focus on the following areas:
+  - Genetics of human diseases
+  - Cancer genetics
+  - Population genetics
+  - Development of methods to analyze large-scale sequencing data